-- 8.1 The Council will itself organise presentations to keep Councillors informed generally on matters which appear to have or are likely to have strategic importance for the Borough, but will not do so in relation to any matter which is subject to a current planning application to the Council.
+- 8.1 The Council may itself organise presentations to keep Councillors informed generally on matters which appear to have or are likely to have strategic importance for the Borough.
 At such presentations, Councillors should maintain an impartial role, listening to what is being said and asking questions but not expressing an opinion. - 8.2 Councillors may sometimes be invited to attend presentations/open days etc on likely development proposals by developers.
 Councillors should consider the appropriateness of accepting such invitations and give consideration to how their attendance might be perceived.
 Councillors should notify the Monitoring Officer of attendance at any such event.